to finance the growth of impact enterprises throughout the Chicago region to:

 Dr. William W. Towns is a scholar, activist, and practitioner, dedicated to helping solve civic and urban issues at the structural level.

 He came to Benefit Chicago from the University of Chicago, where he was an Assistant Vice President and led the Office of Civic Engagement’s Anchor Strategy.

-Dr. Towns received a BA from Loyola University Chicago, an MBA from the University of Notre Dame, and a Ph.D., from Benedictine University, where his research in the field of organizational psychology focused on corporate social innovation.
+Dr. Towns is an Adjunct Lecturer of Social Impact at the Kellogg School of Management at Northwestern University.
+He received a BA from Loyola University Chicago, an MBA from the University of Notre Dame, and a Ph.D., from Benedictine University.

 Director of Marketing & CommunicationsRead more

 Christina Córdova-Herrera manages the overall communications, marketing, and community outreach efforts for Benefit Chicago.

 Prior to joining Benefit Chicago, Christina worked as the Communications Manager for Online and Spanish Media at the Catholic Charities of the Archdiocese of Chicago, where she managed the website content, social media profiles, and Spanish media relations for the organization.
 She also provided strategic digital ad placement recommendations for several of the organizations’ direct service programs.
 Previously, Christina served as a Marketing Manager for Viva Entertainment Network, a Hispanic marketing, concert, talent, and venue management company, where she managed multiple event marketing programs, deliverables, and sponsorship opportunities for a variety of clients, including several Fortune 500 companies.

 Christina received her BA from Columbia College Chicago in Marketing Communications.

 Sybil Baxa manages the operations of Benefit Chicago by assisting new applicants as they navigate the application process and by supporting the ongoing efforts of existing projects.